Officials anticipate evacuations, boil water order due to fire near Nanaimo Airport - BC Local News

-While fire crews from a number of jurisdictions battle a fire at a scrapyard near Nanaimo Airport on central Vancouver Island, officials are anticipating water quality concerns.
+While fire crews from a number of jurisdictions battle a fire at a scrapyard near Nanaimo Airport, officials are anticipating water quality concerns and evacuations, and are warning people to stay away from the area if possible to avoid breathing in the toxic smoke.

 Crews responded to a fire at the Schnitzer Steel Canada site the morning of Sept.
 10, in Cassidy, off the Trans-Canada Highway, with officials stating the fire is being fueled by car parts, plastics and tires.
 According to a Cowichan Valley Regional District press release, the fire is anticipated to spread to a neighbouring private property, with imminent evacuations of the immediate area.